LiuWoodsCode/starstorm/README.md

    - Soft Reset (keeps apps) vs Full Reset options
    - Direct GitHub update checker
 - **Quick Actions** - Restart, Sleep, Shutdown, or Close launcher
-- **Input Management** - Automatically disables controls when app is running

-### 🆕 Recent Updates Version 0.5
+### 🆕 New in Version 0.6

-- **✅ 🎮 Key Remapper** - Complete control customization system
-   - Remap any keyboard key or TV remote button
-   - Organized by categories (Navigation, Actions, Features)
+- **Fixed**
+   - Fixed a critical bug in the cover downloader
+   - Strenghtened the cover download functionality

+- **Added**
+   - The ability to increase and decrease volume with xbox/ps4 controllers by pressing `LT + Dpad` up/down
+   - Tile glow effect for the focused app and on/off switch in the settings menu
-   - Reset to defaults option
+   - Network settings to easely manage ethernet/wifi/bluetooth
-   - Changes apply instantly
-- **✅ ⚙️ Settings Menu** - Complete UI overhaul
-   - Keep fullscreen or minimize launcher when launching apps
+   - General UX/UI optimizations
-   - Header buttons moved into the settings Menu
+   - Matching icons for every part of the settings menu
-   - System Sounds now available
-   - Full backup/restore functionality
-   - Key mappings included in backups
-   - Two reset options: Soft (keeps apps) and Full (factory reset)
-   - System Clock on/off
-   - Information panel with update checker
+   - Reworked keymapper interface to match the new icons

    ## 🔧 Requirements

 - **Operating System:** Windows 10/11 or Linux (Ubuntu 20.04+, Fedora, Arch, etc.)
 - **Python:** 3.8 or higher